Skip to content

 • comic-text-detector produces a grayscale probability map

-• LaMa then uses doc.segment as the erase and fill mask for inpainting
+• aot-inpainting then uses doc.segment as the erase and fill mask for inpainting

-The refinement step matters because raw segmentation probabilities are usually soft and noisy.
-Koharu thresholds the prediction, tries block-aware refinement, and dilates the final binary mask so the cleanup covers text edges and outlines instead of leaving halos behind.
+The cleanup step still matters because raw segmentation probabilities are usually soft and noisy.
+Koharu thresholds the prediction and dilates the final binary mask so cleanup covers text edges and outlines instead of leaving halos behind.

 How the vision models work in theory